MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/explanation-types-overview.md

 ![Only exact capitalization](../media/content-understanding/exact-caps.png)

 > [!NOTE]
-> Instead of manually creating a phrase list explanation, use the [explanation library](https://docs.microsoft.com/microsoft-365/contentunderstanding/explanation-types-overview#use-explanation-templates) to use phrase list templates for a common phrase list, such as *date*, *phone number*, *credit card number*, etc.
+> Instead of manually creating a phrase list explanation, use the [explanation library](https://docs.microsoft.com/microsoft-365/contentunderstanding/explanation-types-overview#use-explanation-templates) to use phrase list templates for a common phrase list, such as *date*, *phone number*, or *credit card number*.

 ## Regular expression